Supporting Professional Women post COVID 19 lockdown.

 Coronavirus is a threat to our health, and the crisis is a threat to our mental health.

 Everywhere you look at the moment there’s advice about preserving our physical health.
-But what about our mental health?
+But what about our mental and emotional health?

 There’s a lot we can’t control right now.
 But some things we still can, even if we have to get a bit creative.

 The government has just published some wellbeing guidance.